 “The difference between the developed and under-developed lies in the amount of information they have access to.”

-And by the term information here, I don’t refer only to those numeric values published in some journal or gadget.
+And by the term ‘information’ here, we don’t refer only to those numeric values published in some journal or gazette.
 Information literally includes everything that informs us about anything.
 Quite broad?
 Well, it is.
 May it be a manual regarding how to set up your TV, or how to better predict the stock market, or how to excel in law school, these all are information.

 Fortunately, in the information era, it’s been easier to make information more accessible.
 With a single click on Google, we have loads of information accessible to us.
 This increased access to information has been radically changing our lives since the last decade.
 Be it information regarding our insurance policies or bank loan, everything is available at our fingertips.